-Aquanaut, Oceanographic Explorer, Environmental Advocate and Founder of the “Fabien Cousteau Ocean Learning Center”.
+Aquanaut, Oceanographic Explorer, Environmental Advocate and Founder of Proteus Ocean Group

-In June 2014, Fabien and his team of aquanauts embarked on Mission 31, the longest science expedition to take place at Aquarius, the world’s only underwater marine laboratory located in Florida.
-Fabien’s Mission 31 broke new ground in ocean exploration and honored the 50th anniversary of his grandfather’s original underwater living experiment (Conshelf Two) by going deeper, longer and further, while broadcasting the Mission live on multiple channels educating and exposing the world to the adventure and mystique of our blue planet.
+In June 2014, Fabien led a team of aquanauts on Mission 31, the longest science expedition to take place at Aquarius, the world’s only remaining underwater marine laboratory located in Florida.
+The mission broke new ground in ocean exploration and honored the 50th anniversary of his grandfather’s underwater living experiment (Conshelf Two) by going deeper, longer and further, while broadcasting live on multiple channels, educating and exposing the world to the adventure and mystique of our blue planet.

 He came back inspired to change the nature of humanity’s relationship with and understanding of the ocean.
 He founded Proteus Ocean Group to advance this vision, o, and is working toward launching a state-of-the-art modular habitat – PROTEUS™ – off the coast of Curacao.